mabogiqwa/chess-engine-js/README.md

 ## Overview

-This project is a simple chess game implemented in JavaScript, featuring a graphical interface and an AI opponent that uses a greedy best-first search algorithm.
+This project is a simple chess game implemented in JavaScript, featuring a graphical interface and an AI opponent that uses a minimax optimized search algorithm.
 The game allows a human player to play as white against an AI-controlled black player.

 ## Features